Yao people (East Africa): In Mozambique

-The Yao originally lived in northern Mozambique (formerly Portuguese East Africa); A close look at the history of the Yao people, in Mozambique as a whole, shows that their ethno-geographic center was located in a small village called Chiconono, in the northwestern province of Niassa.
+The Yao originally lived in northern Mozambique (formerly Portuguese East Africa).
+The history of the Yao people, in Mozambique as a whole, shows that their ethno-geographic center was located in a small village called Chiconono, in the northwestern province of Niassa.
 The majority of Yao were mainly subsistence farmers, but some were also active as ivory and slave traders.
 They faced social and political strife with Portugal’s arrival (in today's Niassa Province) and subsequent establishment of the Niassa Company.
-These Portuguese settlers took up residence in the region, founding cities and towns.
+Such Portuguese settlers took up residence in the region, founding cities and towns.
 In the process, they systematically destroyed the indigenous, independent farm-and-trade system and changed it to a plantation-based economy, under Portuguese authority.
 The expanding Portuguese Empire had their own well-established trading posts, forts and ports in East Africa from the 15th century; this was in direct competition with the hugely-influential Muslim political forces of Somali, Swahili, the Ottomans, Mughals and Yemeni Sufi orders (to a limited extent), plus the increasing Ibadi influences (from independent Southeastern Arabia).
 The spice route and Christian evangelization were the main driving forces behind Portuguese expansion in the region.
 However, later in the 19th century, the Portuguese were also involved in a large slave trade that transported Bantu African slaves from Mozambique to Brazil.
 By the late 1800s, the Portuguese Empire was one of the greatest political and economic powers in the world.
 Portuguese-run agricultural plantations started to expand, offering paid labour to the tribal population, yet the Yao increasingly became poor plantation workers under Portuguese rule.
 However, they preserved their traditional culture and subsistency agriculture.
 As Muslims, the Yao would not withstand domination by the Portuguese, who forcibly offered them a Christian faith-based education, spoken in the Portuguese language.

 At least 450,000 Yao people live in Mozambique.
 They largely occupy the eastern and northern part of Niassa province, and form about 40% of the population of Lichinga, the province capital.
 They keep a number of traditions alive, including following the wild greater honeyguide birds to find honey.
 They will, ultimately, smoke the bees out from the beehive, collect the honey and leave behind the wax for the honeyguide birds, whom relish the treat along with any honeybee larvae they find.
 A 2016 study of the Yao honey-hunters in northern Mozambique showed that the honeyguides responded to the traditional brrrr-hmm call of the honey-hunters.
 Hunters learn the call from their fathers and pass it on to their sons.
 The chances of finding a beehive were greatly increased when hunters used the traditional call.
 The study also mentions that the Yao consider adult and juvenile honeyguides to be separate species, and hunters report that the former but not the latter responds to the specific honey-hunting call.